1jour1vin

 One of Burgundy's Grand Crus

-The Corton-Charlemagne is a Grand Cru appellation from the Côte de Beaune, in the Côtes-d'Or region, dating from 1937.
-The appellation may be followed by the name of the vineyard site from which the wine originates: Le Charlemagne, En Charlemagne, Pougets, Corton, and Languettes.
+The Corton-Charlemagne is a Grand Cru appellation from the Beaune Region, in the Côtes-d'Or region, dating from 1937.
+The appellation may be followed by the name of the vineyard where the wine is produced: Le Charlemagne, En Charlemagne, Pougets, Corton, and Languettes.
 The Corton-Charlemagne Grand Cru are located in the municipalities of Aloxe-Corton, Ladoix-Serigny, and Pernand-Vergelesses.

 The appellation takes its name from its history.
-Produced on a vineyard located between the Côte de Nuits and the Côte de Beaune, Corton-Charlemagne Blanc owes its name to two emperors: Curtis of Otto, who was the first to give his name to the terroir, and Charlemagne.
-In 775, Charlemagne gifted his vineyards to the collegiate church of Saint-Andoche de Saulieu, which cultivated them until the French Revolution.
+Produced on a vineyard between the Côte de Nuits and the Côte de Beaune, Corton-Charlemagne Blanc owes its name to two emperors: Curtis of Otto, who was the first to give his name to the terroir, and then Charlemagne.
+The latter donated his vineyards in 775 to the collegiate church of Saint-Andoche de Saulieu, which cultivated them until the French Revolution.
 The Carolingian emperor was nicknamed “the emperor with the flowered beard” because of the red wine stains he got while drinking.
 Legend has it that to avoid getting dirty, he ordered Chardonnay to be planted in order to produce white wine.

 The elegance and finesse of Corton-Charlemagne

-Rarely does the character of a grape variety reflect the character of its terroir so closely, thanks in large part to the work of prestigious houses such as Domaine Faiveley, Domaine Joseph Drouhin, Domaine Leroy, Maison Bouchard Père et Fils, and Maison Louis Jadot
+Rarely does the character of a grape variety form such a close connection with the character of its terroir, particularly thanks to the work of prestigious houses such as Domaine Faiveley, Domaine Joseph Drouhin, Domaine Leroy, Maison Bouchard Père et Fils, and Maison Louis Jadot

 The ideal terroir for Bourgogne Charlemagne

 Facing south, the vineyard enjoys perfect exposure on the slopes of Montagne de Corton.
-It occupies the upper reaches of the mountain at an altitude ranging from 280 to 330 meters, ensuring adequate sunlight.
+The vineyard occupies the upper part of the mountain at an altitude ranging from 280 to 330 meters, ensuring adequate sunlight.
 It spans 52 hectares on steep slopes (20 to 23%).
-The Chardonnay is planted on limestone soils rich in marl and clay.
+The Chardonnay is planted in limestone soils rich in marl and clay.
 These geological and climatic conditions contribute to the exceptional character of the Corton-Charlemagne Grand Cru

 Charlemagne White Wine and Food Pairings

-On tasting, this Burgundy wine surprises with its balance and rich flavors.
-Thepurchase of a Corton Charlemagne is ideal for refined and elegant meals.
+On tasting, this Burgundy wine surprises with its balance and the intensity of its flavors.
+Thepurchase of a Corton Charlemagne is ideal for elegant, refined meals.
 This full-bodied, characterful wine pairs perfectly with fine dishes such as foie gras, langoustines, lobster, crayfish, and crab, as well as poultry.
 Corton-Charlemagne White Price : Discover our selection of Charlemagne grand cru wines and buy your bottles at the best price.

 Exceptional wines for a memorable tasting